Maryland, New South Wales

 Maryland is a suburb of Newcastle, New South Wales, Australia, located 14 km from Newcastle's central business district.
 It is part of the City of Newcastle local government area.

 Maryland has two public and one private school, a Baptist church, a skate-park and a shopping complex.
 Originally an agricultural area since the 1970s started to become more developed which has an outlook of the wetlands.

+History

+The name of the suburb comes from the first name of Mary Stephena Cowper, who married George Brooks in 1828, for which they received a land grant of 1280 acres.
+This land came to be known as Maryland (originally called Merrylands).
+There was a separate settlement in the area called Glendor, which was acquired by the Thomas family in 1835.

+Farm lands in Maryland were initially worked by convict labor.
+There was once an Aboriginal burying ground in the vicinity of the area.